zzm634/typeorm-no-arp/docs/repository-api.md

     {
         conflictPaths: ["externalId"],
-        skipUpdateIfNoValuesChanged: true, // supported by postgres, skips update if it would not change row values },
+        skipUpdateIfNoValuesChanged: true, // supported by postgres, skips update if it would not change row values
+        upsertType: "upsert", //  "on-conflict-do-update" | "on-duplicate-key-update" | "upsert" - optionally provide an UpsertType - 'upsert' is currently only supported by CockroachDB
+    },
 )
 /** executes